 The Public Works and Engineering Department is headed by James Gaertner, P.E., C.F.M.
 Mr. Gaertner has over 20 years in service to the public sector.
 He leads the department with the goal to provide quality services and infrastructure to help meet the needs of our unique and growing community.
 He is supported by his Assistant Directors; Ms. Chelsey Gordon who heads the Administration and Street Department side of Public Works and Mr. Jim Lockart, P.E., C.F.M. who oversees the Construction Department.

 The Construction Department part of Public Works focuses on the inspection of utilities infrastructure installation and ADA compliant sidewalk and road installation at new subdivisions or private development.
 Mr. Jim Lockart; PE, C.F.M., has over 20 years of expertise that includes working for the City of Richardson.
-He is supported by a Chief Inspector and 3 inspectors that oversee construction for the private developments and sub-divisions as well some City of Waxahachie projects.
+He is supported by a Chief Inspector and 3 inspectors that oversee construction for the private developments and sub-divisions.

 The Engineering Department is committed to resident focus and good stewardship of the City’s resources.
 Some services they provide are Development Review, Floodplain Management and Capital Improvement Projects review and planning.
-The department is headed by the City Engineer; Mr. James Gaertner PE, CFM and he supported by Macey Martinez, GE; graduate engineer.
+The department is headed by the City Engineer; Mr. James Gaertner P.E., C.F.M. and he is supported by Macey Martinez, E.I.T.; graduate engineer.

 The Street Department are responsible for the maintenance and repair of City streets, signs, pavement markings, street sweeper, and drainage within the City’s Right of Way.
 They also maintain the City’s Right of Way and easements with daily mowing and vegetation control.
 The department also provide traffic control for special City events and festivals.
 The Street department also have the opportunity to perform small road improvements like asphalt overlays or concrete panel improvements.
 Matt Massey is the Street Operations Manager and has over 20 years of experience and supervises over thirty (30) employees.